mario6385/Among-us-4/README.md

 ### **Team: Coven**

 ![1 마녀](https://user-images.githubusercontent.com/93028495/140517194-23316358-ffc7-4a85-a4c1-cd185877d81e.png)
-The Witch is a Cover leader. they can taglock any player.
+The Witch is a Coven leader. they can taglock any player.
 After a player is taglocked, the witch can choose to control them and kill any player using their target.
 The can only stop controlling a player after they have made a kill, or a meeting is called.
 They can curse other player so as to make them frog. frog can't use their ablity, or be investigated. they have a curse sabotage(cooldown: 10s). settings
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|